Software-Archetypes/archetypes/configurator/README.md

 ```

 At first glance looks like it all went pretty smooth - however many questions remain unanswered with the aformentioned design:

-* it can check whether end configuration fulfills all requirements in absolute terms, though it cannot check whether configuration is `valid` or not. `Valid` configuration might still be incomplete
+- it can check whether end configuration fulfills all requirements in absolute terms, though it cannot check whether configuration is `valid` or not. `Valid` configuration might still be `incomplete`.
+-

+## Better solution

+Let's take a step back and reflect on what is the main problem to solve.
+We are looking for an answer to two questions
+ - is there a set of choices that satisfies given set of rules? ()
+ - are all rules satisfied